Researching CME Personnel and Units

 CME Badge

-If you looking for military information on a former serviceperson, Library and Archives Canada (LAC) will generally be your primary source.
+If you looking for military information on a former service person, Library and Archives Canada (LAC) will generally be your primary source.
 LAC is responsible for holding the military records of a Service Member after the Department of National Defence has no further need for these files due to the individual's release or death.
 The Privacy Act governs public access to the documents.

 Some guidelines on the availability of documents are: